bronchite

 The problem is therefore linked to chlorine, but the responsibility lies more precisely with the irritating gases which come from chlorine and which stagnate above the water, about ten centimetres from the surface, and which are the cause of the characteristic odour of the pools.

-In fact, when chlorine comes into contact with nitrogenous substances, that is to say with human secretions (sweat, saliva, urine), a chemical reaction occurs which releases gases which irritate the respiratory tract, in particular chloramines.
+In fact, when chlorine comes into contact with nitrogenous substances, i.e. with human secretions (sweat, saliva, urine), a chemical reaction occurs, releasing gases that irritate the respiratory tract, particularly chloramines.

-In conclusion, you should not give up on swimming, because swimming is a particularly beneficial sport for your health.
-On the other hand, you should rather opt for a swimming pool that uses a more natural sanitation system such as copper-silver ionization, rather than traditional chlorine disinfection.
+In conclusion, you shouldn't give up on swimming, as swimming is a particularly beneficial sport for your health.
+However, you should opt for a pool that uses a more natural sanitation system, such as copper-silver ionization, rather than traditional chlorine disinfection.

 • Jacobs JH et al., Eur.
 Respir.
 J., 29 (4): 690-8, 2007